Petrol, diesel rates remain unchanged

-New Delhi : Government controlled fuel companies kept petrol and diesel prices unchanged for the second consecutive day on Saturday.
+New Delhi, Jan 16: Government controlled fuel companies kept petrol and diesel prices unchanged for the second consecutive day on Saturday.

 This despite the fact that in the international market crude oil prices came down.